sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 ----------------------------------

-Now that we know how to create generic linear codes, we want to go deeper and created specific code families.
+Now that we know how to create generic linear codes, we want to go deeper and create specific code families.
 In Sage, all codes families can be accessed by typing::

     codes.<tab>